[an error occurred while processing this directive] [an error occurred while processing this directive]

 "That's what was part of the shock to the community, because Pensacola enjoys or is burdened - however you look at it - with conservative values," said Couch.
 "There seems to be a niche or an isolated group out on the beach which are not particularly conservative.

 "I think that was what was surprising, that there's this other culture out there.
-People who live a few miles inland were unaware of this."
+People who live a few miles inland were unaware of this.""Not your stereotypical group'

 Charlie Griffith started working drug crimes for the Escambia County Sheriff's Office in 1997.
 Most of his cases were small crack buys, pot busts, a few meth labs.